filetczar/Personal_Website/content/about.md

 +++

 I am a data journalist and analyst in Cincinnati, OH.
-My main interests include economics, '90s indie films, and Tony LaRussa baseball.
-When not making high caliber content on this site, I am usually running, cycling, or chasing the chimera of a perfect pancake.
-Futile so far.
+I began writing at St. Louis University High for the *Prep News* and continued on at the University of Illinois writing for the *Daily Illini*, *Buzz Magazine*, and the prestigious *Booze News*.

+My career has taken me into the sphere of data science and marketing analytics.
+I enjoy learning new statistical concepts, coding languages, and uncovering stories from data in all its forms.
+Here I get to stretch my legs and dip a toe into each of those passions.

-If you like data, stories, or hot takes on why the 2004 Cardinals were the best team in baseball, you're in the right place.
-If you're looking for [auto insurance](https://philazar.com), I regret to inform you that you are probably already disappointed.
+If you like data, stories, or takes on why the 2004 St. Louis Cardinals were the best team in baseball, you're in the right place.
+If you're looking for [auto insurance](https://philazar.com), I regret to inform you that you are already disappointed.

 Feel free to connect on [twitter](https://twitter.com/filetczar) or email me at azar.phil@gmail.com.
+I am open to conversation and business opportunities.

 [Resume](https://www.phil-azar.com/resume.pdf).